 - Blurred vision

 The above should wear off within a few hours.
 The best thing to do is follow the advice of your clinician, and ask them any questions you have.
+And remember, there is no approved medical use for HHC in the UK, so be very wary of HHC safety.

 Summary